ZeruiWu97/Guidebook_Create_Tex_Table/README.md

   2. to provide to-go python functions for the readers,
   3. to explore the existing LLMs. <br>

-Finally, I will use the tools provided here to replicate the balance table and the regression table in [The Effect of Early-Childhood Education on Social Preferences](https://www.journals.uchicago.edu/doi/10.1086/706858).
+Finally, I will use the tools provided here to replicate the balance table and the regression table in [The Effect of Early-Childhood Education on Social Preferences](https://www.journals.uchicago.edu/doi/10.1086/706858) by Alexander Cappelen, John List, Anya Samek, and Bertil Tungodden.
 You could find the data under its [supplemental material](https://www.journals.uchicago.edu/doi/suppl/10.1086/706858#).